-Scam artists in the U.S. and around the world defraud millions of people each year.
-They use the phone, email, postal mail, and the internet to trick you into sending money or giving out personal information.
+Criminals in the U.S. and around the world defraud millions of people each year.
+They combine new technology with old tricks to get people to send money or give out personal information.

-Research consistently shows that victims of fraud come from all education levels and socio-economic backgrounds.
+Research shows that victims of fraud come from all education levels and socioeconomic backgrounds.
 There is no single profile of a victim of financial fraud, and there is no level of intelligence that can prevent a person from being victimized.
 Everyone is at risk.

 To learn more about fraud, select a specific content area from the box to the right under the “Fraud Awareness” heading.